maana-io/q-tutorials/claroil/well-opportunity/js/README.md

         touch .env

-2. In your favorite editor, edit the contents of the `.env` file.
+2. In your favorite editor, edit the contents of the `.env` file (Make sure you replace the value in the square brackets with values provided by the administrator/project lead).

         # Identity
         SERVICE_ID='io.maana.demo'